LandonJames1/Portfolio/README.md

 ### Projects
 #### Hotel Cancelations
-* Developed and compared multiple machine learning models to help hotel chain predict potential customer cancellations
+* Developed a comprehendsive machine learning project focused on predicting hotel reservation cancellations.
+Utilized and compared multiple models (each with multiple hyperparameters) from; logistic regression, support vector machines, decision trees, random forest, to neural networks.
+This project aimed to provide insights into customer behavior, enabling proactive measures to minimize cancellations and optimize resource allocation.